 - CHRNB4 5

 This gene is found within a conserved gene cluster and encodes one of the beta subunits of the nicotinic acetylcholine receptor (nAChRs) superfamily which form ligand-gated ion channels with a central pore that forms a cation channel.
 Neuronal nAChRs are pentameric structures that can be either homomeric or heteromeric, with heteromeric structures containing both alpha and beta subunits.
 Each subunit contains an extracellular amino terminus and four transmembrane domains.
 Nicotine is one of the agonists that binds to the receptor.
 Variants in this gene have been associated with nicotine dependence and lung cancer.
 Alternative splicing results in multiple transcript variants encoding different isoforms. [provided by RefSeq, Sep 2017]

 GeneCards Summary for CHRNB4 Gene

 CHRNB4 (Cholinergic Receptor Nicotinic Beta 4 Subunit) is a Protein Coding gene.
 Diseases associated with CHRNB4 include Substance Dependence and Tobacco Addiction.
-Among its related pathways are Sudden Infant Death Syndrome (SIDS) Susceptibility Pathways and Transmission across Chemical Synapses.
+Among its related pathways are Transmission across Chemical Synapses and Innate Immune System.
 Gene Ontology (GO) annotations related to this gene include extracellular ligand-gated ion channel activity and ligand-gated ion channel activity.
 An important paralog of this gene is CHRNB2.